Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Overview of Bayesian parameter estimation

 \subsubsection{Relative Binning}

-Relative Binning (RB)~\cite{Zackay:2018qdy, Leslie:2021ssu}, also known as heterodyning~\cite{ Cornish:2010kf}, is based on ideas (i). many likelihood evaluations occur near the maximum likelihood point during PE, and (ii).
-GW waveform changes smoothly when perturbing the source parameter.
-Therefore, if a fiducial source parameter that is close to the true value can be assigned before PE (which is possible given information from matched filtering detection), the PE can focus on in the nearby region where likelihood evaluations can be simplified by exploiting the smooth variations in the waveform as the fiducial parameter is varied.
-Additionally, a coarser frequency resolution is sufficient to reconstruct waveforms near the fiducial waveform, as the differences between them are smooth.
-This further reduces the data size and computing cost.
-The new frequency bins with coarse frequency resolution can be chosen such that the GW signal only contains a few cycles within each bin, which is computable using post-Newtonian (PN) phase~\cite{Buonanno:2009zt} of GWs.
+Relative Binning (RB)~\cite{Zackay:2018qdy, Leslie:2021ssu}, { first proposed as} heterodyning~\cite{ Cornish:2010kf}, is based on the idea that many likelihood evaluations occur near the maximum likelihood point during PE, and that the GW waveform changes smoothly as a function of the source parameters.
+Therefore, if a fiducial source parameter that is close to the true value can be assigned before PE (which is possible given information from matched filtering detection, {see, e.g., Ref.~\cite{Villa-Ortega:2022qdo}}), the PE can focus on in the nearby region where likelihood evaluations can be simplified by exploiting the smooth variations in the waveform as the fiducial parameter is varied.
+Since the smooth variation with respect to the fiducial waveform requires a lower bandwidth to describe, a coarser frequency resolution is sufficient to reconstruct waveforms near the fiducial waveform.
+This reduces the data size and therefore the computational cost of computing each likelihood.
+The new frequency bins with coarse frequency resolution can be chosen such that the GW signal only contains a few cycles within each bin, which is computable using the post-Newtonian (PN) phase expansion~\cite{Buonanno:2009zt}.